JamesPartaker/jamespartaker.github.io/projects/kabosu.md

 ![Kabosu Screenshot](/images/kabosu_homepage_screen.png)
 <div class="caption">Homepage screenshot</div>

 **The user should quickly understand what the website does**.
 Often when browsing the internet you will come across websites that break the most basic usability rules by not explaining their product.
-The two headlines 'Rent the perfect place' and 'Apartments to rent in Winnipeg' are clear indications to the user of the websites purpose, above the fold.
+The two headlines 'Rent the perfect place' and 'Apartments to rent in Winnipeg' are clear indications to the user of the website's purpose, above the fold.
 The background image also provides context.

 **The next action to take should be clear**.
 The search bar framed in the middle of the page creates an obvious next step for the user.
 The magnifying glass icon tells the user that it is a search bar.
 The placeholder text, 'Enter a city, neighbourhood ...' gives direction.
 To reduce friction extra search fields were omitted from the homepage and added on the results page.

 **Instill a sense of value**.
-It is key that you Instill a sense of value both in yourself and the properties that you're listing.
+It is key that you instill a sense of value both in yourself and the properties that you're listing.
 It is especially important when associating with other companies.
 I accomplished this by using a clean, well structured layout, and paying attention to details like alignment and spacing.

 ### The Technology